N0tA1dan/Krypton/README.md

-## CRACKME.txt
+## CAN YOU CRACK THIS ENCRYPTED TEXT?

-CRACKME.txt is a file containing a encrypted string from the Krypton encryption algorithm.
+CRACKME.txt contains a string encrypted by the Krypton algorithm. you can file (here)['https://github.com/N0tA1dan/Krypton/edit/CRACKME/CRACKME.txt']

-This is a bug bounty designed for people to try and crack Kryptons algorithm and extract the string from the encrypted text.

-There are no limits on what you use to crack it.

-from 06/13/2021 to 07/13/2021 we will pay $100 to whoever cracks it.

-After the dead line you can still attempt to crack Krypton but we will no longer offer the money.

-Sincerely, NotAidan.
+this will be a $100 bug bounty for this cipher.
+THERE ARE NO LIMITS.

+first one to submit the cracked cipher will earn 100$.

+this will last from 06/13/2021 - 07/13/2021.
+exclusions:
+submitting a duplicate of someone else's find will not get you paid.
+Submitting text you encrypt with krypton or any other encryption or hash method and decrypting it does not count. putting the word crack, hack, cracked, cracked cipher in the cipher and sending it in does not count.

+Submission:
+to submit the decypted text just email me at: notaidan420@gmail.com make sure to provide your name. how you decrypted it, and the final decrypted string.

+Rules:
+the only thing that counts is obtaining the text behind the cipher I've supplied and providing the proof of concept on how you did so.
+Good luck :)